Rooming house minimum standards

 - a clothesline or other clothes drying facility.

 From 26 February 2024, the rooming house operator must also provide one washing machine, that is in good working order, for every 12 or fewer residents.

 General minimum standards

-- an evacuation diagram that complies with section 3.5 and Appendix E of AS 3745 must be prominently displayed in each resident’s room and in all shared areas.
+- An evacuation diagram that complies with section 3.5 and Appendix E of AS 3745 must be prominently displayed in each resident’s room and in all shared areas.
 Download an example evacuation diagram (Word, 592KB).
-You must ensure that your diagram is compliant.
+The rooming house operator must ensure that your diagram is compliant.

-- each external window that is can be opened must be able to be securely closed or opened without a key
+- Each external window that can be opened must be able to be securely closed or opened without a key.

 - In addition to the above, from 26 February 2024, each external window that can be opened must also have a functioning latch, with or without a key, that secures the window against external entry.